eaedk/dataset-GLEN/Readme.md

 Follow these simple steps to get started with using the datasets in PowerBI:

-1. Clone this repository to your local machine.
+1. Open the dataset CSV file in this repository, Click the `Raw icon`, Copy the link of the page containing raw dataset to your local machine.
 2. Load the desired dataset into PowerBI.
 3. Design and build your customized dashboard.